Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines

-We evaluate the effect of the proposed method on quality of minor embedding and on performance of the Ising machine combined with minor embedding.
+We evaluate the effect of the proposed method on the quality of minor-embedding and on the performance of the Ising machine combined with minor-embedding.
 We conduct experiments using the synthetic QUBO matrices with $n=180$ and $232$ described in the previous section.